-- A. Annual National Camping Report - B. National BSA incident and near miss reports. - C. Interim Progress Reports, as required in the Authorization to Operate or upon request of the BSA region.
+- A. National BSA incident and near miss reports. - B. Interim Progress Reports, as required in the Authorization to Operate or upon request. - C. Camping Attendance Report.

-The council completes the annual National Camping Report, which includes basic statistical and quality information, in accordance with the instructions issued.
 Reports are timely if submitted by the date specified in the instructions.

 Incident/Near Miss/Youth Protection/Membership Standards Infraction Reporting